 - Dipped Latex

-A large part of the resistance bands that are sold are made of Thermoplastic Rubber.
-The reason is quite simple and one that you could easily guess–they're cheaper to make; and because they're cheaper to make, they're also easier to make a profit on.
+A large part of the tube resistance bands that are sold is made of Thermoplastic Rubber.
+The reason is quite simple and one that you could easily guess–they’re cheaper to make; and because they’re cheaper to make, they’re also easier to make a profit on.

 Most people who are looking for tube resistance bands do recreational exercise and don’t want to spend extra for a more heavy-duty and safer band.
 You can tell a Thermoplastic Rubber (TPR) band from others by how much they are able to stretch.
 A TPR band will break at about 400-500% of its original length.
 This means that if you stretch it over 4-5x its original length, it will snap and come flying back in your face.

 This, however, is based on a new band.
 Not one that’s been used and left out to be eaten by UV Rays (which is another sign of a TPR Band, high degradation from light.)